niubility000/PDJ-Media-Repeater/README.md

 ## Media Files Requirements

-Media file should be .Mp3 or .Mp4.
+Media file should be .mp3 or .mp4 (case sensitive).

 .srt subtitle file should has the same name with the .mp3 or mp4 file in the same folder.